Lovelock Family Trees - an Overview |

 Using the

-Webtrees utility - this Web-based tool allows you
+Webtrees utility - this Web-based tool allows you to explore the family

-access to all the information in the corresponding database,
+trees in a visual fashion, and provides access to all the information in the corresponding

-including source references, supporting Census entries, and
+database, including source references, supporting Census entries, and possibly photographs,

-tree.
-The database/family tree to be browsed can be selected
+individual tree.
+The database/family tree to be browsed can be selected from the menu which

-upper part of the Webtrees screen.
+appears below the 'House' icon in the upper part of the Webtrees screen.

-section of the Web Site - see below - and also see the
+Web Site - see below - and also see the separate collections for various English and Welsh

-Less well-established or proposed trees will be found in the ' Proposed Trees'
+counties.
+Less well-established or proposed trees will be found in the ' Proposed Trees' section of the 'Work in Progress'

-death and burial, where these are available), so we recommend
+(dates and places of birth, baptism, marriage, death and burial, where these are available), so

-that you try the Webtrees approach first.
+we recommend that you try the Webtrees approach first.

-- If you use a family history software program, you can download a 'Gedcom File' for many of the trees.
+- If you use a family history software program, you can download a ' Gedcom File' for many of the trees.
 You can then import this gedcom file into your own family history program, and use this to explore the family tree off-line.

 Summaries of some of our more Substantial Trees